namila007/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe [![Build Status](https://travis-ci.org/namila007/Tic_Tac_Toe.svg?branch=master)](https://travis-ci.org/namila007/Tic_Tac_Toe)
-Two Player simple tic tac toe game
+Two Player simple tic tac toe game using MVC architechture

 ## ![screenshot_1](https://user-images.githubusercontent.com/18147085/29840824-ee058a5e-8d20-11e7-8010-845c965910bb.png)

 ## Description:
 In this laboratory class, you are expected to implement the classical tick-tact-toe game.
 Specification for is as follows:

 • Display a 3x3 matrix of buttons.

 • Each player gets a turns to pick a button which is not selected.
 If the player selects a